1303200/c-/README.md

-# This is my first project of making scientific calculator using c++
+# This is my first project of making temprature convertor using c++